 (2) Handle cases impartially and never twisting the law for personal gain;

 (3) Lawfully ensuring the procedural rights of litigation participants;

 (4) Preserve the national interests and societal public interests, and preserve the lawful rights and interests of individuals and organizations;

 (5) Protecting State secrets and trial work secrets;

 (6) Accepting legal oversight and public oversight in accordance with law;

-(7) Using cases to explain the law through the lawful handling of cases, strengthening the entire population’s rule of law consciousness, and moving the construction of a rule of law society forward；
+(7) Through lawfully handling cases and using cases to explain the law, strengthen the entire population’s rule of law consciousness, and move the construction of a rule of law society forward；